 If you haven’t camped in Idaho yet, you don’t know what you’re missing!
 Inside Idaho’s wonky borders lie an impressive amount of beautiful and unique campgrounds, perfect for your next outdoorsy adventure.

 Idaho’s scenic mountain ranges provide epic skiing and snowboarding in the winter…. and enough right snowmelt for epic whitewater rafting trips in the spring!
 During the shoulder seasons, you can also feast on the endless amount of hiking and mountain biking trails peppered throughout the state.

 Waterfalls, volcanic moonscapes, roaring rivers and more are waiting for you in gorgeous Idaho.
 Rushing off to plan your next trip?
-Before you do, check out our guide to the best camping in Idaho for 17 awesome spots for outdoor adventures!
+Before you do, check out our guide for 17 awesome spots for your outdoor adventures!

 Table of Contents

 - 5. Lava Flow Campground, Craters of the Moon National Monument and Preserve